-Cloud advocates will tell you are backward.
+Cloud advocates will tell you you are backward.
 I am not, nor have I ever been, an overly cautious technology adopter.
 I jump in with both feet.
 I think security issues are overthought and overwrought.
 I think people refuse to change because it is just too much work with everything else that needs to get done.
 I work issues internally with sensitivity to people’s positions and a recognition of the time they can assign to changing.
 With all of that, I think people like Golden who say, “These are people unable to break free of their past and unable to recognize the rapidly changing world around them” as a way of getting people to change miss the mark, and also miss the opportunity to engage in meaningful dialog.
 I put Dropbox on my iPad within seconds.
-Tablet to cloud.
+Tablet to Cloud.
 If I’m advising a large bank about outsourcing key systems to a cloud provider, I’m saying no initially, and then helping them understand, as I just wrote above, all of the issues about risk and reward together.
 If the reward doesn’t outweigh the risk, then now is not the time to migrate.
 Never may be the right time to migrate, not because you don’t want to accept the change, but because the change isn’t a reasonable approach to the problem.